 Even though times have changed and competition has become fierce, there is a population of printers that practice traditional printing in spite of knowing that expansion is happening in their industry.
 Australian printers must be made to understand that by adopting new technologies like IoT, AI, the printing industry would experience more advanced devices resulting in a smoother overall workflow, which has become a considerable challenge.

-Where printing trends are gearing towards full workflow automation with the development of computer-to-plate imaging technologies that allow desktop publishing applications to output directly to a printing plate, “hybrid” printing i.e., combination of different reproduction processes since many print jobs are complicated with specialized coating or printing requirements, can be achieved which Australian printers must be introduced to.
+Where printing trends are gearing towards full workflow automation with the development of computer-to-plate imaging technologies that allow desktop publishing applications to output directly to a printing plate, “hybrid” printing i.e., a combination of different reproduction processes since many print jobs are complicated with specialized coating or printing requirements, can be achieved which Australian printers must be introduced to.
 They must be explained about the growing trend in cross-media conversion from one file to any information distribution and electronic publishing methods along with the advancement of digital technologies such as Direct Imaging offset presses and Inkjet printers, which have made color printing cost-effective.

 Printing is not limited to just paper or fabrics today.
 From shoes, bags, mobile covers, mugs, labels, trophies, and what not?
 One can get any product printed easily that, too, with customization.
 With digitalization, the print industry has been transformed remarkably well.
-With the help of various software like t-shirt design tool, business card design tool, greeting card maker, online photo album design, banner design, shoe design, web-to-print for personalized interior, etc. store owners can offer customers complete freedom to create, edit or upload designs, print them and even share their ideas to social media.
+With the help of various software like t-shirt design tool, business card design tool, greeting card makers, online photo album design, banner design, shoe design, web-to-print for personalized interior, etc. store owners can offer customers complete freedom to create, edit or upload designs, print them and even share their ideas to social media.

 Where such automated workflow can eliminate the difficulties of printing processes and make it more customer interactive, the fear of digitalization replacing the old printing methods is yet another reason why the Australian print industry is lacking behind.

-Adoption of Cloud MPS
+8. Adoption of Cloud MPS